-- Patients received clear explanations about their proposed treatment, costs, benefits and risks and were involved in making decisions about it. - Patients were treated with dignity and respect and confidentiality was maintained. - The appointment system met the needs of patients and waiting times were kept to a minimum. - The practice had a procedure for handling and responding to complaints, which were displayed and available to patients. - Governance systems were effective and there were a range of policies and procedures in place which underpinned the management of the practice.
+- Patients were treated with dignity and respect and confidentiality was maintained. - The practice had a procedure for handling and responding to complaints, which were displayed and available to patients. - Governance systems were effective and there were a range of policies and procedures in place which underpinned the management of the practice.
 Clinical and non-clinical audits were carried out to monitor the quality of services. - The practice sought feedback from staff and patients about the services they provided and acted on this to improve its services.